mokjunneng/LibraryApp/README.md

 	first script that is going to be around when application starts
 - package.json
 	contains relevant info about the app such as -> name, version, scripts, author, dependencies etc.

+## To Upload New Versions of the app for auto updating.
+1.Install necessary dependencies with:

+npm install

+2.
+Generate a GitHub access token by going to https://github.com/settings/tokens/new.
+The access token should have the repo scope/permission.
+Once you have the token, assign it to an environment variable.
+**Note that you must have write access to the repository in order to publish releases.**
+On macOS/linux:

+ export GH_TOKEN="<YOUR_TOKEN_HERE>"
+On Windows, run in powershell:

+ [Environment]::SetEnvironmentVariable("GH_TOKEN","<YOUR_TOKEN_HERE>","User")
+Make sure to restart IDE/Terminal to inherit latest env variable.

+3. Update the version in package.json, commit and push to GitHub.

+4.Publish for your platform with: npm run publish

+5. Release the release on github by editing the release and publish release.